 If you are experiencing an emergency, please call 911 immediately.

-Vaccine appointments for both the Moderna and Johnson & Johnson are available at CCHN.
+Vaccine appointments for Moderna, Pfizer, and Johnson & Johnson are available at CCHN.

 No vaccine appointments will be scheduled over the phone.